ASU Online Library Guide

 About this Page

 This page offers resources on citation tools to help you cite resources from your research.
-The additional tutorials listed here will teach you more about ASU Library and how to utilize resources.
-This guide only skimmed the surface on what is available to you as an ASU student through the library, so it is encouraged to keep exploring and learn more.
+The tutorials listed here will teach you more about the ASU Library and how to use resources.
+This guide only skimmed the surface of what is available to you as an ASU student, so it is encouraged you keep exploring and learn more.

 Citing Sources

-Citing sources is an ethical practice required by the university's Academic Integrity policy.
-As a college student, you are expected to cite sources that you quote, paraphrase, or otherwise use in preparing your papers, reports and presentations.
-The three most frequently used citation styles for students are APA (American Psychological Association), MLA (Modern Language Association) and Chicago (University of Chicago).
+Citing sources is an ethical practice required by the ASU's Academic Integrity policy.
+As a college student, you are expected to cite sources you quote, paraphrase, or otherwise use in your papers, reports, and presentations.
+The three most frequently used citation styles are APA, MLA, and Chicago.
 See the ASU Library: Citation Styles guide for more information on each style.

 -